Kimmelman v. Morrison: Third Circuit Court of Appeals

 To review the Sixth Amendment claim itself, the new standard from Strickland v.
 Washington had two requirements: a lawyer's work would be deemed "ineffective" if 1) "counsel's representation fell below an objective standard of reasonableness," and 2) "but for counsel's unprofessional errors, the result of the proceeding would have been different."
 The Court spent only two sentences determining that the first requirement was met.
 The second requirement, however, was a "mixed question of law and fact," and it was the point where the relevant legal standard had been changed the most by Strickland.
 Rather than review the question themselves, the Court chose to remand it to the district court.
 After all, the district court's ruling was only invalid because the law had changed.

 The state petitioned for certiorari to the U.S. Supreme Court, which was granted.

 Decision of the Supreme Court

 Majority opinion

-The Supreme Court voted 9–0 to affirm the decision of the Third Circuit; there were only differences of opinion about how exactly to apply Stone v.
+The Supreme Court voted 9–0 to affirm the decision of the Third Circuit; the only differences of opinion were about how to apply Stone v.
 Powell to future cases.
 The majority opinion was written by Justice Brennan and joined by five others.
 Brennan wrote that Fourth Amendment issues around evidence from illegal searches and seizures—which were the subject of Stone v.
 Powell—were fundamentally distinct from Sixth Amendment ineffective assistance of counsel issues.
-This meant they had to be treated differently, even when they intersected, and it would unjust to extend Stone's limitations to Sixth Amendment litigation.
+This meant they had to be treated differently, even when they intersected, and it would be unjust to extend Stone to Sixth Amendment litigation.